andrew/ultimate-awesome/README.md

 - [awesome-learning](https://github.com/LiuxhRobotAI/awesome-learning) - A list of topics of interest, including AI, Robotics, Physics, Mathematics, Control and some useful tools in these areas.
 - [awesome-flash](https://github.com/lnflash/awesome-flash) - A curated list of tools, docs, apps, protocols, and community resources for the Flash Bitcoin + Lightning platform.
 Built in the Caribbean.
 Powered by Bitcoin.
 - [my-awesomeness](https://github.com/louisthomas/my-awesomeness) - My personal awesomeness.
+- [awesome-bruno](https://github.com/ludovicobesana/awesome-bruno) - A curated list of awesome tools, utils and projects using Bruno.
 - [awesome-websites](https://github.com/luh-99/awesome-websites) - (NOT OFFICIAL) Useful or fun websites that make the internet a hell of a lot easier.
 If you find this useful, feel free to leave a star ^-^.
 - [awesome-openai](https://github.com/lunastev/awesome-openai) - OpenAI Awesome Project.
 - [awesome-ai-tools](https://github.com/lvwzhen/awesome-ai-tools) - Awesome AI Tools of the Future.